 If I were going to have two liquids bubbling, fizzing, and spewing in my house, my last two picks would be using bleach and urine.

 Watching YouTube videos of people who’ve done this test reminds me of the homemade volcano I made with my kids a couple of years ago.
 That was made of baking soda and vinegar, and it was still a pain to clean up.

 I can’t imagine cleaning up a cocktail of bubbling urine and bleach.
-But you’d have to.
+But if you did this DIY test, you’d have to.

-Despite lots of YouTube videos of people’s bleach tests showing accurate results, this test is no better than chance.
-Some women have had a positive reaction even though they weren’t pregnant.
+Despite lots of YouTube videos of people’s bleach tests showing positive results, this test is no better than chance.
+Some women have had a positive bleach pregnancy test reaction even though they weren’t pregnant.